SalesforceSFDC/Apex/README.md

 This pattern respects the bulk nature of the trigger by passing the Trigger.new collection to a set, then using the set in a single SOQL query.
 This pattern captures all incoming records within the request while limiting the number of SOQL queries.

+Best practices for designing `bulk patterns`:

+ * Minimize the number of DML operations by adding records to collections and performing DML operations against these collections.
+ * Minimize the number of SOQL statements by preprocessing records and generating sets, which can be places in single SOQL statement used with the IN clause.

 ### Correlating Records with Query Results in Bulk Triggers